 In the standard course, most of the students are those from the corresponding undergraduate course, though there are also students from other universities in Japan and foreign students who are qualified in Japanese language.
 Since the main part of the students is from Kansai University, the curriculum of this course is designed to extend from that of the undergraduate course.
 In the undergraduate course, the curriculum is organized to train the students to be engineers, teachers, public officers, and so on.
 It starts with the basic lectures in the first year, then higher level lectures in specialized fields follow in the second and in the third year.
 In the final year, the students belong in the laboratories and do their research under the supervision of the professors.
 The total number of 128 credits is necessary to finish the undergraduate course.
-The students coming to the Graduate School are given rather independently by each professor without much correlation among the lectures.
+The students coming to the Graduate School are expected to have the knowledge which is necessary to start their thesis research.
+The lectures in the Graduate School are given rather independently by each professor without much correlation among the lectures.
 Thus, the organization of the lectures in the master course is quite different from that in the undergraduate course.